 How to Build a Home Gym for Less Than a Benjamin

-If that still seems pricy to you, keep in mind: You might spend that for just five Pure Barre classes or a few months of a gym membership.
+If $100 still seems pricey to you, keep in mind: You might spend that for just four Pure Barre classes or a few months of a gym membership.
 That doesn’t count activation fees or the gas you’ll spend getting there and back.

 Once you stock your home gym, it’s yours to keep — no membership renewal necessary.